ngocsangyem/dictionary-generator/README.md

 # Run a test batch (requires additional parameters)
 npm run test -- 0 10

+# Merge all chunks and recover progress
+npm run mergeall

+# Ensure all chunks have final.json files
+npm run complete

+# Clean up progress files for all chunks
+npm run cleanup
 ```

 For commands that require additional parameters, use the `--` separator as shown in the test example above.